Pascualex/online-courses/backend-node/readme.md

 To get this backend up and running follow these steps:

 - Install Node JS.
-- Execute the following commands in the backend-node directory of the project.
+- Execute the following commands in the backend-node directory of the project:
   ```
   npm install
   npm start